screw-39/NCHC/logana/README.md

 `work_flow.py` : Set the work flow of a analysis.

-If you want to add an analysis by yourself, you can and you anaysis function in `transform.py`.
+If you want to add an analysis by yourself, you can add you anaysis function in `transform.py`.
 And then use the tool in `visual.py`, or add one by yourself, to generate the image.
 Finally, add a complete analysis work flow in `work_flow.py`.